 - Fellowship time after Sunday worship: Bake cookies and bars to be served in the East Parlor.
 If you cannot bring them to church yourself, a volunteer will pick them up.

-- Meal preparation (LOGOS & Tutoring): Meals may be purchased or homemade.
+- Meal preparation (LOGOS & Power Read): Meals may be purchased or homemade.
 Easy menu sheets are available, all receipts should be submitted for reimbursement and meals should be SIMPLE.
 A main dish, one side and dessert are sufficient.
 Milk is a great drink.
-Sample Meals: beef burgers, chips or carrots and celery, ice cream bars or pizza, apple slices, cookies.
+Sample meals: beef burgers, chips or carrots and celery, ice cream bars or pizza, apple slices, cookies.
 Approximate numbers to be served for LOGOS dinner each Wednesday, is 50; Power Read (formerly our Tuesday’s mentoring/tutoring program) meal is 40.

 - Meals for Central Iowa Shelter & Services: Cook or serve a meal at the Central Iowa Shelter & Services Center.
 Central Presbyterian Church provides the meal on the 13th of each month.
-Volunteers are needed to help prepare a portion of the evening meal in their own home or in the church kitchen and then help serve it at the shelter with six to seven other volunteers from Central.
+Volunteers are needed to help prepare a portion of the evening meal in their own home or in the church kitchen and then help serve it at the shelter with six to eight other volunteers from Central.

 - Choir robe mending: Help is needed mending hems, zippers, buttons, hooks and seams.
 This can be done at your convenience at home or church.